 A standout in the classroom, Hedley claimed NTCA Scholastic All-America accolades in 2013, and earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2012-13.

 Hedley came to Nebraska after competing internationally since the age of 13.
 She was a member of Team England and competed at the World Youth Championships in Thailand in the summer of 2012.
 She captured several championships while competing in youth tournaments on the international stage.

-The daughter of Sandie and Martyn Hedley, Bethany was born June 24, 1994.
+The daughter of Sandie and Martyn Hedley, Bethany was born on June 24, 1994.
 She has a brother, Dan.
-Bethany is majoring in journalism and advertising and public relations and graduated in August of 2016.
-She earned spots on the Nebraska Scholar-Athlete Honor Roll in six of her semesters at Nebraska.
-She is a two-time NTCA Scholastic All-American (2013, 2015).
-Hedley was also an academic All-Big Ten selection.
+Bethany majored in journalism and advertising and public relations and graduated in August of 2016.
+She earned spots on the Nebraska Scholar-Athlete Honor Roll in seven of her semesters at Nebraska.
+She was a two-time NTCA Scholastic All-American (2013, 2015).
+Hedley was a three-time academic All-Big Ten selection.
 She earned a Big Ten Sportsmanship Award in 2016.
 Hedley was named to the Tom Osborne Citizenship Team in 2014, 2015 and 2016.
 She was also named academic All-NTCA in 2016.